 The Barber's Itch: A Love Song To My Wife

-These were the days of my beard in full, of me stroking it, scratching it, of me twisting it into ringlets with a finger.
-I loved the gritty sprigs of it that overgrew the corners of my mouth and chewed on them for distraction.
+These were the days of my beard in full, of me stroking it, of me scratching it, of me twisting it into ringlets with a finger.
+I loved even the gritty sprigs of it that overgrew the corners of my mouth.
+I chewed on them for distraction.

-“You can’t keep your hands off it,” she said.
+“You can’t keep your hands off it,” you said.

 I closed my eyes like blind Isaac and patted my goaty cheeks.
 “Esau?
 Is it you, Esau?”

-On our family’s long trip north that summer, I read to her while she drove: Benjamin Harrison was the last of the bearded presidents.
+On our family’s long trip north that summer, I read to you while you drove: Benjamin Harrison was the last of the bearded presidents.
 Beards are prohibited in most armies, encouraged in some navies.
-Did she know that it’s illegal for a boxer to have a beard?
+Did you know that it’s illegal for a boxer to have a beard?
 That Beard is the 607th most common surname in America?
 That Beardstown, Illinois is only 489 miles from Fearnot, Pennsylvania?

-And these facts I now confess to making up: C.S.
-Lewis was not a bearded baby.
+And these facts I now confess to making up: my grandfather was not a bearded baby.
 The Barber’s Itch is not a lifelong skin condition appointed to men who shave their beards.
 Bearded dragons do not mate for life.

 Bird Report

 First of November.
-Rain, and suddenly all leaves stripped from branch and limb.
-With the leaves gone, the birds at their tasks are visible the way we're visible in our homes through our windows or ants are visible in a formicarium.
+Rain, and suddenly all leaves stripped but for a few hangers-on.
+With the leaves gone, the birds at their tasks are visible the way we’re visible in our homes through our windows or ants are visible in a formicarium.
 A blue jay hops from one low branch to another.
 A squirrel sits in a loaf.
 A host of juncos under the bare honeysuckle that had kept all their chittering private just a few days ago.